Undergraduate Certificate in the History of Art

 Teaching staff

-The Course Director is Dr Sean Willcock.
-Along with Dr Willcock, the teaching panel includes:
+The Course Director is Dr Sean Willcock

-All our tutors are very experienced, not only in their subjects but in teaching adult students.
+Along with Dr Willcock, the teaching panel includes a number of experienced tutors – not only in their subject but in teaching adult students.
 They understand the learning needs of students returning to education and will be able to advise you on subject-based study skills throughout the course.

 Contact information